 The Fairground's Park Apartments are literally across from the once grand gates of Fairground Park, in the background behind the stop sign in the following:

 And finally, the Paladium (I know technically part of Covenant/Blu) which is a rich part of our history as one of the most important places in music history on the face of this Earth and in danger of the short sited gains of today.
-The story is
+The story is carefully and inspiringly captured by Kevin Belford writer of the amazing book Devil At The Confluence.

 If the street facing side of the building and the history inspire enough contemplation, walk around the back and take in some of the still functional fire escapes with pulleys in tact (pretty rare):